TanveerSaini30/Weather-App/readme.md

 We welcome contributions!
 Feel free to fork the repository, submit a pull request, or open an issue for discussion on major changes or features.

 ---

-## 📄 License

-This project is licensed under the **MIT License**.
-See the `LICENSE` file for further details.

----

-## 🌟 Acknowledgments

-- [OpenWeather API](https://openweathermap.org/api) for providing reliable, real-time weather data.
-- Modern web development practices that inspired the design and functionality.

----

-Explore, contribute, and enhance this project as you see fit.
-Happy coding! 😊